Degree Fields

 Industry Overview

-Brokerage firms generally are classified as full-service, discount, or online organizations.
-Investors who do not have time to research investments on their own will likely rely on a full-service broker to help them construct an investment portfolio, manage their investments, or make recommendations regarding which investments to buy.
-Full-service brokers have access to a wide range of reports and analyses from the company's large staff of financial analysts.
-These analysts research companies and recommend investments to people with different financial needs.
+Brokerage firms are usually classified as full-service or discount.
+Investors who do not have time to research investments on their own will likely rely on full-service brokers to help them construct investment portfolios, manage their investments, and make recommendations regarding which investments to buy.
+Full-service brokers have access to a wide range of reports and analyses developed by financial analysts who research companies and recommend investments to people with different financial needs.
+People who prefer to select their own investments often use discount or online brokerages and pay lower fees and commission charges.
+Discount firms, also known as wire houses, usually do not offer advice about specific securities, although they often provide access to reports.
 Most brokerage firms now have call centers staffed with both licensed sales agents and customer service representatives who take orders and answer questions at all hours of the day.

 Employment